 Monique commenced a Bachelor of Laws/Bachelor of Science at the University of Newcastle.
 In 2013 she completed her Bachelor of Science with a major in Psychology graduating with Distinction and being placed on the Faculty of Science commendation list twice.
 In 2014 she completed her law degree graduating with First Class Honours and a Diploma of Legal Practice.
 She was admitted to practice law in 2016.

 While studying law full-time, she completed legal training at the Office of the Director of Public Prosecutions, the University of Newcastle Legal Centre and Legal Aid at Gosford.
-Monique is passionate about family law and works almost exclusively in that area.
+Monique is passionate about family law and focusses her work on family law and wills, estates and disputed estates work.

-Monique has an empathetic approach to the practice of family law and takes the time to listen to clients at what is a very difficult time in their lives.
+Monique has an empathetic approach and takes the time to listen to clients at what is a very difficult time in their lives.

 She provides her clients with clear and practical advice and prides herself on being able to negotiate outcomes for clients to avoid commencing Court proceedings and minimise legal costs.
 However, if it is necessary to commence Court proceedings, Monique is a strong advocate for her client’s interests and achieves excellent outcomes for her clients.
 She regularly attends Conciliation Conferences and Mediations to negotiate outcomes for her clients.